-Audits or reviews • The results of any audits or reviews of Mineral Resource estimates. • An internal Company review of the Resource and the associated Technical Reports was undertaken prior to the public release of this information.
-Discussion of relative accuracy/ confidence • Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
+Audits or reviews The results of any audits or reviews of Mineral Resource estimates. • An internal Company review of the Resource and the associated Technical Reports was undertaken prior to the public release of this information.
+Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
-The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+The statement should specify whether it relates to global or local estimates, and, if local state the relevant ton technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. • The categories of the resource in accordance with the JORC 2012 guidelines were considered acceptable by the Qualified Person during the classification of the resources.
+These statements of relative accuracy and confidence of the estimate and the procedures used.
+The categories of the resource in accordance with the JORC 2012 guidelines were considered acceptable by the Qualified Person during the classification of the resources.